danielcbit/apcctrl/doc/manual/manual.rst

 **NISPORT** *port*
     This configuration directive
-    specifies the port to be used by the apcupsd Network Information Server.
-The default is platform dependent, but typically 3551, which we have received from IANA as the official apcupsd networking port.
-This value should only be changed if it conflicts with an existing service in use on your network or if you are running multiple instances of apcupsd on the same machine.
+    specifies the port to be used by the apcctrl Network Information Server.
+The default is platform dependent, but typically 3551, which we have received from IANA as the official apcctrl networking port.
+This value should only be changed if it conflicts with an existing service in use on your network or if you are running multiple instances of apcctrl on the same machine.

 **EVENTSFILE** *filename*
-    If you want the apcupsd network information server to provide the last 10 events via the network, you must specify a file where apcupsd will save these events.
-The default is: /etc/apcctrl/apcupsd.events.
+    If you want the apcctrl network information server to provide the last 10 events via the network, you must specify a file where apcctrl will save these events.
+The default is: /etc/apcctrl/apcctrl.events.
-    Currently, apcupsd will save at most the last 50 events.
+    Currently, apcctrl will save at most the last 50 events.
-    Periodically (once an hour by default), apcupsd will check the size of this file.
-When more than 50 events are recorded, apcupsd will truncate the file to the most recent 10 events.
+    Periodically (once an hour by default), apcctrl will check the size of this file.
+When more than 50 events are recorded, apcctrl will truncate the file to the most recent 10 events.
 Consequently this file will not grow indefinitely.
 Although we do not recommend it, you may change these values by editing apcevents.c and changing the appropriate defines.
-Be aware that if you set these values to very large numbers, apcupsd may make excessive memory demands on the system during the data access and file truncation operations.
+Be aware that if you set these values to very large numbers, apcctrl may make excessive memory demands on the system during the data access and file truncation operations.

     This filename may also be specified at build time by using the